Open Competition

-The steps below guide you through the application process for either the 1+3 (Master’s + PhD) or +3 (PhD only) award format (please note that the length of funding is determined at the application review stage, and can be up to 1+3.5 or +3.5 years), but are for reference only.
-Many questions you may have while completing your application can be answered on our F.A.Qs page.
+The steps below guide you through the application process for either the 1+3.5 (Master’s + PhD) or +3.5 (PhD only) award format.
+Many questions you may have while completing your application can be answered on our FAQs page.
+General information on LISS DTP studentship competitions is also available on this webpage here.

-The LISS DTP are planning to run two online briefing sessions for students preparing applications for the Open Competition for October 2024 Entry.
+The LISS DTP will run an online briefing session for students preparing applications for the Open Competition for October 2026 Entry.
 The purpose of the briefing session is for interested applicants to find out more about the LISS DTP and to ask questions about the application process.

 Step 1: Do I meet the residency and eligibility requirements to apply for a LISS DTP studentship?